MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Mentorship is a key pillar

 Mentorship is a key pillar in the programme.
 Certainly our graduates would not learn and grow as effectively as they do if we didn't have amazing dedicated mentors.
-As I discovered early on, the word mentor is a loaded word.
+As I discovered early on, the word mentorship is a loaded word.
 It means vastly different things to different people.

-If you read the definition on wikipedia it says: *"Mentoring is a process that always involves communication and is relationship-based, but its precise definition is elusive."*
+If you read the [definition on wikipedia](https://en.wikipedia.org/wiki/Mentorship) it says: *"Mentoring is a process that always involves communication and is relationship-based, but its precise definition is elusive."*.

-> Mentoring... precise definition is elusive
+> Mentoring(s)... precise definition is elusive

+Wikipedia goes on to say *"Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé)"*.

+> Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support...